drogers141/pycompiler/README.md

 # PyCompiler
-This is a compiler and parse tree viewer implemented in Python for a simplified language with syntax similar to PL/1 called PL/H that I wrote in 2009.
+This is a compiler and parse tree viewer implemented in Python that I wrote in 2009.
 It was early into my experience with python, so the code may not be as pythonic as it could be, but I was generally happy with the project.

-The language and requirements of the compiler are from Dr. James Daley's undergrad compiler class at CSU East Bay.
-While the requirements for the class were generally met by students extending an existing procedural code base in C/C++ to form a parser, vm, and interpreter for this language, I reimplemented the compiler in python adding quite a bit more power and generality, with less code.
+While this is a general LL(1) compiler, the work stems from Dr. James Daley's undergrad compiler class at CSU East Bay.
+While the requirements for the class were generally met by students extending an existing code base in C/C++ to form a parser, vm, and interpreter for a simplified language with syntax similar to PL/1 called PL/H, I reimplemented the compiler in python adding quite a bit more power and generality, with less code.

 ## Overview
 The PyCompiler project is an implementation of a compiler based on the course work of CS4110 at